AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

   * Limited to one recommendation at a time.

-  * Have higher monetization potential due to its ability to exploit and explore than the other two methods, but tend to be risky to use.
+  * Have higher monetization potential due to its ability to exploit and explore than the other two models, but tend to be risky to use.

 ## Binary Recommendation Systems